Last Revised: May 26, 2020

-As a result of limitations/restrictions on person-to-person contact imposed on campus to combat the Coronavirus outbreak, OGAPS has implemented some changes in the way we process documents.
-Our goal is to minimize person-to-person contact while continuing to process documents in a timely manner, avoiding disruptions and delays.
+- Form submission – As a result of limitations/restrictions on person-to-person contact imposed on campus to combat the Coronavirus outbreak, OGAPS has implemented some changes in the way we process documents.
 We are now accepting electronic submissions of all forms.
 See our forms page for details.
 Please be sure to follow the instructions, as failure to do so could result in processing delays.
 If you encounter any situation that prohibits you from utilizing the revised processes for securing approvals or submitting documents, please contact OGAPS at email@example.com.

 - GATs (Graduate Assistants Teaching) and GALs (Graduate Assistants Lecturer): Graduate students who are teaching or supporting instruction should be doing so online.
 Online instruction will continue through at least the end of the spring semester.
 Grad students who are teaching should do so in a way that minimizes or eliminates time spent on campus.
 Grad students who need campus facilities to teach an online course can contact their respective department head for details on access.
 Please refer to keepteaching.tamu.edu site for additional teaching resources.